orcavia/Easeam-doc/docs/modal-operators/tube_seam/tube-seam.md

 Maximum: `32`

+While adjusting Grow in modal mode, Easeam shows a Grow overlay near the cursor so you can confirm the current value while watching the preview.

 ### Auto Grow

 Keeps growing along the tube until the next bend reaches the configured Angle.
 This is useful when the tube has a clear bend or end condition and you want Easeam to stop before the shape changes direction too much.

 Default: `Off`

+When Auto Grow is toggled in modal mode, the preview updates immediately so you can compare the automatic result against the manual Grow distance.

 ### Angle

 Only active when Auto Grow is enabled.
 Lower values stop earlier on subtle bends.
 Higher values allow the seam to continue across stronger bends.

 Default: `30 deg`

+While adjusting Angle in modal mode, Easeam shows an Angle overlay near the cursor so you can read the current threshold without opening a separate panel.

 ### Unwrap mode